ayyjohn/ayyjohn.github.io/_posts/2021-01-11-herbie-for-roty.markdown

 permalink: /posts/:title
 categories: [javascript, football, chargers]
 ---
-### tl;dr I wrote a script to vote for Justin Herbert for Rookie of the year.
+*tl;dr: I wrote a script to vote for Justin Herbert for Rookie of the year.*

 <p align="center">
 <img src='/assets/herbie_roty/vote_for_herbie.gif' class="herbie-vote-gif" width="350px" height="350px"/>
 </p>

+## Football + Programming
 I'm not actually sure what the overlap is between football fans and software engineers.
 There must be some, at least with how aggressively the NFL is advertising AWS.
 You've got some crowd out there using some form of SQL to do data analysis to come up with stats like [these](https://twitter.com/JarrettTSutton/status/1333599792858099713).
 And teams have analytics departments as well.
 [Or at least they fucking should](https://www.boltsfromtheblue.com/2018/7/19/17593186/the-los-angeles-chargers-dont-have-a-single-analytics-employee-nfl). ([@chargers](https://twitter.com/Chargers) you hiring?)